What I Wish People Knew About Beauty School

 - Beauty Marketing Specialist

-And this isn’t where the list ends, either.
+And this isn’t where the list ends.
 The future is wide open for licensed beauty pros.
 The career outcomes can be just as creative as the work itself.
 That’s not to say that the work is easy.
-To get a career you love, you’ve gotta dedicate time and passion to mastering and learning the craft.
-If you were wondering, it all starts with an education and only builds from there.
+To get a career you love you’ve gotta dedicate time and passion to mastering and learning the craft.
+It all starts with an education and builds from there.

 This is by far one of the most common and most daunting concerns of parents in particular.
 However, there are some misunderstandings.
 Working behind the chair at a chain salon isn’t a bad first step in your career and it isn’t the only choice in a beauty career.

-The Bureau of Labor and Statistics (BLS) reports that the job outlook for Barbers, Hairstylists and Cosmetologists between the years 2016-26 is growing at a rate of 13% (which is faster than average).
-Skincare specialists jobs are at a 14% growth rate, and Manicurists and Pedicurists at 13%.
-The job projections are only growing and with this increase, it is likely that the average pay will follow suit.
-Make note that many official reports of income for cosmetologists and other beauty pros don’t include tips, which make up a large part of their yearly income.
+The Bureau of Labor and Statistics (BLS) reports that the job outlook for Barbers, Hairstylists, and Cosmetologists between the years 2016-26 is growing at a rate of 13% (which is faster than average).
+Skincare specialists jobs are at a 14% growth rate and Manicurists and Pedicurists at 13%.
+The job projections are only growing and with this increase and it is likely that the average pay will follow suit.
+Make note that many official reports of income for cosmetologists and other beauty pros don’t include tips and can make up a large part of their yearly income.

 You’ll also want to keep in mind that high-end salons and spas are beginning to offer benefits that many traditional companies offer like 401ks and insurance.
 This is something brand new to the industry that functions as an additional incentive!

-Trade jobs are growing in popularity, largely due to the shorter amount of time required to learn the job itself as well as the generally lower cost of the education.
-A recent article from NPR covered a story that explains the current situation many college-aged people are facing: college or career?
+Trade jobs are growing in popularity.
+This is largely due to the shorter amount of time required to learn the job itself as well as the generally lower cost of education.
+An article from NPR covered a story that explains the current situation many college-aged people are facing: college or career?
 The article explains that the fear of trade schools and jobs prevent people from pursuing potentially high-paying careers.
-While the focus of the article isn’t on beauty, it’s not hard to draw the conclusion that cosmetology and esthetics is regarded the same.
+The focus of the article isn’t on beauty but it’s not hard to draw the conclusion that cosmetology and esthiology is regarded the same.

 It used to be a high school grad’s instinct to immediately enroll in a four-year program after they shed their cap and gown.
 However, we want to be a part of the narrative that says, “Traditional four-year college isn’t right for everyone.”
 People who learn better with hands-on work and visuals tend to thrive in trade schools vs. traditional college lecture halls.

 The initial reaction of many is that in a trade job you likely won’t earn as much as someone with a degree, but there’s data that contradicts that old-school way of thinking.
-This infographic from Entrepreneur explores the idea that pay gaps eventually level off, making trade jobs more and more appealing.
+This infographic from Entrepreneur explores the idea that pay gaps eventually level off.
+This is making trade jobs more and more appealing.